ClaudioConsolmagno/spring-data-jpa-temporal/README.md

 - Triggers on the database (please don't...)
 - A native temporal implementation to your database engine (e.g. [mariadb](https://mariadb.com/docs/appdev/temporal-tables/#application-time-period-tables)).
   This is a nice auditing solution, it's basically what this project does but at the DB level.
-  This means it's not portable, you'll need to configure things manually and create manual finder methods to look at audit.
+  This means it's not portable, you'll need to configure things manually and create manual audit finder methods.

 # Limitations

 The following 2 functionalities aren't currently supported with this library.
 An exception may be thrown at spring boot start-up if you try to use them.
 I'll try and work on those in the future.

-- Does not support [derived query methods](https://www.baeldung.com/spring-data-derived-queries), e.g. `findByNameAndAddress`, `countByNameAndAddress`, etc. However, you could create methods and use @Query annotation for specify the query.
+- Does not support [derived query methods](https://www.baeldung.com/spring-data-derived-queries), e.g. `findByNameAndAddress`, `countByNameAndAddress`, etc. However, you could create methods and use @Query annotation to specify a query to run.
 - Does not support relations, e.g. `@OneToOne`, `@OneToMany`, etc.

 # Next Steps

-- [ ] Document methods for javadoc
 - [ ] Remove dependency on `org.springframework.util.ReflectionUtils` (comment on class says it's for internal use only)
-  - [ ] Maybe use AnnotationDetectionMethodCallback and AnnotationDetectionFieldCallback - nope
+  - [x] Maybe use AnnotationDetectionMethodCallback and AnnotationDetectionFieldCallback - nope
   - [ ] Maybe use AnnotatedElementUtils
 - [ ] Publish to Maven
   - [ ] https://docs.gradle.org/current/userguide/building_java_projects.html#sec:building_java_libraries